Related publications

 You may have to pay tax on:

-You don’t have to pay tax on:
+You do not have to pay tax on things like:

 You can earn up to £12,570 from all your income streams before you start paying income tax.
-This is called your personal allowance.
+This is called your Personal Allowance.

 You can increase your Personal Allowance by claiming extra allowances.